Common questions and answers with device policies and profiles in Microsoft Intune

 A policy is deployed to the app and takes effect.
 A second policy is deployed.
 In this scenario, the first policy takes precedence, and stays applied.
 The second policy shows a conflict.
 If both are applied at the same time, meaning that there isn't preceding policy, then both are in conflict.
 Any conflicting settings are set to the most restrictive values.

-What happens when iOS/iPadOS custom policies conflict?
+What happens when iOS/iPadOS or macOS custom policies conflict?